OpenBfS/imis-iam/docker/README.md

-These credentials can be used to log in into the web interface and further configure the application, but the configure.sh script is already run during build to create a new realm for the imis3 IAM application and the neccessary clients.
+These credentials can be used to log in into the web interface and further configure the application, but the configure.sh script is already run during build to create a new realm for the imis3 IAM application and the necessary clients.

-The management console of the Wildfly application server into which Keycloak is deployed can be reached unter your-docker-host:49990.
+The management console of the Wildfly application server into which Keycloak is deployed can be reached under docker-host:49990.
-The credentials are the same as for the keycloak web interface.
+The credentials are the same as for the Keycloak web interface.

 ## Client application